doolin/logical-replication-demo/readme.md

 ![Architecture](/images/logical-replication-architecture.svg)

+TODO:

+1. Rewrite this whole document.
+2. Have one section for a completely manual procedure for one pub/sub.
+3. Have a another segment for full automated two pub/subs.
+4. Describe the makefile and scripts.

 ## Semi-automated setup

-We're going to use a container named `subscriber1` for the entire exercise.
+We're going to use an image named `subscriber` with containers named `subscriber1` and `subscriber2` for the entire exercise.
 The following procedure is a fast track, where many of the relevant commands are scripted:

 1. open 3 iterms pointed to this directory.
+If you have `tmux` installed, the commands below are scripted to open a session logging both subscriber containers.
 1. ensure the relevant container is stopped `docker stop subscriber1`
 1. run `./cleanup.sh` to remove previous docker cruft.
 Note: this nukes everything docker which isn't running.
 1. run `./start.sh` to build and run the docker container with the second postgres database.